 Bird pollination in the Cape Floristic Region

 Why do flowers come in so many different colours, both within and between species?
-This deceptively simple question is still surprisingly difficult to answer.
+This deceptively simple question is surprisingly difficult to answer.
 The Cape Floristic Region’s bird pollination systems provide an ideal opportunity to address it in the context of natural communities of co-flowering species.
-Fitz Post-doc Anina Coetzee is tackling this question in collaboration with Claire Spottiswoode and Colleen Seymour.
-Specifically, she is testing the hypothesis that flower colour variation within species arises from selection for convergence in flower colour with other species in the local community, to benefit from shared signalling to pollinators.
-Such ecological processes may now be threatened by habitat fragmentation in many parts of the Cape Floristic Region, and under-standing these effects is the goal of PhD student Daniël Cloete’s research.
+Postdoctoral Fellow Anina Coetzee is tackling this question in collaboration with Claire Spottiswoode and Colleen Seymour.
+She is testing whether flower colour variation within species arises from selection for convergence in flower colour with other species in the local community, to benefit from shared signalling to pollinators.
+Such ecological processes may now be threatened by habitat fragmentation in many parts of the Cape Floristic Region, and understanding these effects is the goal of PhD student Daniël Cloete’s research.

-The effect of habitat fragmentation on the fitness of bird-pollinated plants is being directly addressed by Fitz PhD student Daniël Cloete, who is working in the Tsitsikamma section of the Garden Route National Park.
+Fitz PhD student, Daniël Cloete, is working in and around the Tsitsikamma section of the Garden Route National Park to address the effect of habitat fragmentation on the fitness of bird-pollinated plants.
 Daniël’s research aims to investigate how bird pollination relationships are affected by habitat fragmentation, and to test whether certain thresholds of patch size and isolation exist where pollination services by birds start to break down.
-To do so, he is measuring pollination by sunbirds and sugarbirds of Protea and Erica species across 17 fynbos patches, natural and fragmented, around Nature’s Valley.
-This is a good area to address this question because it naturally comprises of a matrix of forest, fynbos, thicket and grasslands, now further fragmented by agriculture, plantations, farmland and urban areas.
-Insights from Daniël’s research will hopefully shed light on how threats including land-use change, alien invasive vegetation and climate change are affecting, and will further affect, ecosystem function and services in the Cape Floristic Region.
+To do so, he is measuring pollination by sunbirds and sugarbirds of Protea and Erica species across 17 fynbos patches, natural and fragmented, in areas located in the vicinity of Nature’s Valley.
+This is a good area to address this question because it naturally comprises a matrix of forest, fynbos and coastal thicket, now further fragmented by agriculture, plantations, alien plant infestations, farmland and urban areas.
+Insights from Daniël’s research will hopefully shed light on how threats, including land-use change, alien invasive vegetation and climate change are affecting, and will further affect, ecosystem function and services in the Cape Floristic Region.

 - Hybrid pollination experiments were conducted on three Erica species at two different sites.